Configure HTTPS/SSL

 sudo systemctl daemon-reload

-7: Modify EC2 Inbound Rules
+sudo systemctl start mycrt7: Modify EC2 Inbound Rules

 Remove the HTTP inbound rules for your EC2 instance's security group.